jsole99/SAP_Memory_Management/README.md

 EM is the core of SAP Memory Management which contains majority of the data for a user session

-The size of the EM area is set in the profile
+The size of the EM area is set in the profile parameter:

-`parameter em/initial_size_MB`
+`em/initial_size_MB`

 SAP Memory Management has the task of allocating memory areas from different memory types to a user session to enable work processes to execute ABAP programs